graalvm/workshops/native-image/reflection/index.md

 javac ReflectionExample.java
 ```

-The main method in the class `ReflectionExample` loads a class whose name has been passed in as an argument, a very dynamic use case!
+1. The `main` method in class `ReflectionExample` dynamically loads a class whose name has been provided as its first argument.
-The second method to the class is the method name on the dynamically loaded class that should be invoked.
+2. The second argument to the `main` method is the name of the method to be called on the dynamically loaded class.
+3. The third argument to the `main` method is used as the argument to the method called in (2).

 Let's run it and see what it does.